younesghorbani/landing-page/README.md

 # landing-page

-This project is about showing some Sights of Germany and is one of the most interesting projects that I have done because, apart from using the concepts I already knew, I also used one of the revolutionary concepts of
+This project is about showing some sights of Germany and is one of the most interesting projects that I have done because, apart from using the concepts I already knew, I also used one of the revolutionary concepts of